 What is DomModel?

 We provide the model’s output on the DomModel Results page for each week.
 You’ll be able to see the results for every game, even the games we don’t bet.
-It will provide you with a quick idea of what games to bet on.

 The model is named after the one of the site’s cofounders who wrote the code and developed it.
 Yes, his name is Dom and yes, he literally named the model after himself.
 Dom is known for being a beacon of creativity and modesty.